inet-framework/inet-showcases/visualizer/radiomediumactivity/doc/index.rst

 By default, the animation switches from the expansion phase to presence phase when the propagating signal reaches the node farthest from the signal source.
-The ``signalPropagationAdditionalTime`` parameter can specify how long to continue the expansion/recession animation after the edge of the signal has left the farthest node, to avoid flickering and rapid changes in the animation.
+The :par:`signalPropagationAdditionalTime` parameter can specify how long to continue the expansion/recession animation after the edge of the signal has left the farthest node, to avoid flickering and rapid changes in the animation.